 Access and Action for Our Region's Most Vulnerable Patients

-That is where Project Access-New Haven steps in, receiving referrals of patients in need of specialty medical assistance and without the ability to pay for it.
+That is where Project Access-New Haven steps in, receiving referrals of patients in need of specialized medical assistance and without the ability to pay for it.

-“Our vision is to be the community champion for access to care for those most in need,” says Executive Director Darcey Cobbs-Lomax.
-“We strive to assist each patient on an individual level and provide the clinical and support services they need.
-Sometimes, meeting all needs isn’t easy, but the staff is dedicated, hard-working and resourceful.
-Partner that with the tremendous support from our community and that equals success for our organization.”
+"Our vision is to be the community champion for access to care for those most in need," says Executive Director Darcey Cobbs-Lomax.
+"We strive to assist each patient on an individual level and provide the clinical and support services they need.
+Sometimes, meeting all needs isn't easy, but the staff is dedicated, hard-working, and resourceful.
+A partner that with the tremendous support from our community and that equals success for our organization."

 One patient's testimony, on behalf of the services provided by Project Access-New Haven and its partners, thanked them for giving him the ability to walk again after an injury led to a partial leg amputation.
 With the services and products provided to him through Project Access, he was able to return to work as a mechanic and provide for his family.